oogles/djem/docs/topics/models.rst

 A model can include any combination of the above mixins.
 However, since they all use custom managers/querysets to provide additional functionality unique to them, a model using multiple mixins will need to provide its own manager/queryset that incorporates the functionality of each.
 The custom querysets have been designed to make this as simple as possible, without any additional customisation necessary.

-For a ready-made combination of all three mixins (:ref:`auditable`, :ref:`archivablemixin` and :ref:`versioningmixin`), see :ref:`staticabstract`.
+For a ready-made combination of all three mixins (:ref:`auditable`, :ref:`archivable` and :ref:`versioningmixin`), see :ref:`staticabstract`.

-The following is an example of a model using the :ref:`auditable` and :ref:`archivablemixin`:
+The following is an example of a model using the :ref:`auditable` and :ref:`archivable`:

 .. code-block:: python

     from django.db import models
-    from djem.models import ArchivableMixin, Auditable
+    from djem.models import Archivable, Auditable
     from djem.managers import ArchivableQuerySet, AuditableQuerySet

     class ExampleQuerySet(AuditableQuerySet, ArchivableQuerySet):